zacaryattack/academic-kickstart/content/post/Term Project/term project.md

 selected ratings.

 The mapping of sentimental values to a string of characters when considering sentimental values of the range 0 to 1 is a task that is today quite trivial.
-However, implanting an algorithm to map a string of characters to sentimental values of the range 0 to 10 and sentimental values can be 7.009 or 3.00901, this task proved to be quite difficult.
+However, implementing an algorithm to map a string of characters to sentimental values of the range 0 to 10 and sentimental values can be 7.009 or 3.00901, this task proved to be quite difficult.
 I had used Naïve Bayes before and prior to engaging in this experiment, I would have assumed that